 You may remember the name Kari Rosenfeld, a D-Mom from Oregon who was actually the main force behind the UN Resolution and the whole awareness campaign behind World Diabetes Day.
-This year marks the 10th anniversary of Kari and her daughter Clare's (a type 1 dx'd two decades ago at age 7) initial pitch to the IDF on the idea of a UN Resolution, aimed at bringing more worldwide attention to this illness.
+This year marks the 10th anniversary of Kari and her daughter Clare’s (a type 1 dx’d in the mid-90s at age 7) initial pitch to the IDF on the idea of a UN Resolution, aimed at bringing more worldwide attention to this illness.

 We’ve recounted the story before, but Kari gives us the inside dish on some specifics about how WDD/Blue Circle campaign as we know it first came to be:

 - They took the idea of a UN Resolution to Professor Martin Silink, who led the IDF at the time in 2003 and was attending the organization’s annual meeting in Paris, France.

 - Without his leadership, Kari says none of the rest would have been possible.